We currently have coached training sessions available for our members to book online now!

 If you book your place for the coming week’s session, please ensure you do make the commitment to attend, as the places are limited.
 If you really cannot attend, please log in to your account on BookWhen and cancel your place.
 The place will then become available again so that any members on the BookWhen waiting list can fill your spot.

-There will be two locations on a Thursday night, but please only sign up for one of them, both locations will offer the same session.
+There may sometimes be two locations on a Thursday night, but please only sign up for one of them, both locations will offer the same session.

-The first location is at the bottom of the industrial estate, this offers a safe and well lit 800m circuit, away from members of the public, it is also fast and flat with minimal traffic or interference.
+The first location is at King James Academy School, this offers a safe 300m circuit, away from members of the public.

-The second location is the Twigden estate, again this location offers a well lit, public space with minimal traffic and a wide enough path to allow for a coached session with minimal impact to the public.
+The second location is the Royston Heath, public space to allow for a coached session with minimal impact to the public.

 WHAT YOU CAN EXPECT FROM SPEEDWORK: